logoCanungra School of Arts Hall

 On the 3rd of July, 1886, a public meeting was held to discuss the building of a public hall in Canungra.
-Three trustees were elected to oversee the project, being Mr J. E. Payne, Mr H. J. Delpratt and Mr John W. Lahey.
+Three trustees were elected to oversee the project, they being Mr J. E. Payne, Mr H. J. Delpratt and Mr John W. Lahey.
 The original Canungra School of Arts was completed late in 1886 by Louis Howells for the Lahey Brothers, owners of the (then) new Canungra Softwood Mill, begun in 1884.
 In May 1887, a committee was formed with the intention of managing the hall for the benefit of the community.
-They were: J. E. Payne, A. Jerome, J. H. Delpratt, J. Scarborough, Edwin Franklin, J. Duncan, C. Marks and J. W. Lahey.
+They were: J. E. Payne, A. Jerome, J. H. Delpratt, J. Scarborough, E. Franklin, J. Duncan, C. Marks and J. W. Lahey.
 At this meeting, it was decided to buy a piano and several lamps for the building.
 The Hall was constructed on the west bank of the Canungra Creek, and used as a recreation centre by both local families and the many single mill workers.
-This hall was constructed of Hoop pine, a timber found to be enjoyed by the white ant population.
+This hall was constructed of Hoop pine, a timber found to be quite palateable by the white ant population.

 The official opening ball (the Jubilee Concert Ball) was set down for the 24th June, 1887.
 Admission was 5 shillings a single ticket, 7 shillings and 6 pence for a double.